 As already explained all precautions have been taken to avoid routing of line through forest and protected areas like national park/sanctuaries.
 In spite of taking due care during route selection, involvement of some forest area could not be avoided completely.
-However suitable management measures as specified in EMP3 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc wherever feasible shall be undertaken to minimize the loss of vegetation.
-Moreover, protected area like wildlife sanctuary, national parks, biosphere reserves etc. have been avoided completely.
+However suitable management measures as specified in EMP3 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever, feasible shall be undertaken to minimize the loss of vegetation.
+Moreover, protected areas like wildlife sanctuary, national parks, biosphere reserves etc. have been avoided completely.
 However, reference in EMP is maintained to address the issues in case of any eventuality and shall be appropriately addressed during Final Environment Assessment Report (FEAR).
-In the instant scheme, one Transmission line i.e. Kailasahar - Dharmanagar 132 KV D/C line is passing at a distance of 4.5 kms from Rowa wildlife sanctuary and one distribution line i.e. Dhumachera - Jawaharnagar 33 KV line is passing at a distance from Gumti Wildlife Sanctuary.
-Details of forest involvement in proposed line is presented below:
+In the instant scheme one of the line i.e. Rabindranagar-Belonia 132 KV D/C line which was earlier passing through Trishna Wildlife Sanctuary has been realigned at a distance of 0.6 km from the boundary to avoid any impact on wildlife.
+Details of forest involvement in different lines are presented below: